The Drunk Parrot and the Boujee Peacock: A Pricing Identity Crisis

 It takes a lot of work to put on a show like this - you don't do it for just any bird.
 Do it for birds that are worth the the effort.

-The living embodiment of a pricing identity crisis.
-No one knows what they'll get for their money (not even Tipsy Paracock.)
+No one knows what they’ll get for their money - not even the Tipsy Paracock.

-Unhinged Franken-bird parable aside: your pricing tells a story.
+Because unhinged Franken-bird parable aside, your pricing tells a story.

-If your service is making Boujee Peacock promises but your confidence and pricing scream Drunk Parrot, people will be confused.
+If your service is strutting around in Boujee Peacock feathers but your confidence and prices squawk like a Drunk Parrot, people get confused.

 Finding Your Pricing Identity